Governor's Race Tightening According to New DMN/UT-Tyler Poll

 The latest Dallas Morning News / UT-Tyler poll finds Paxton with a 39% to 25% lead over Land Commissioner George P Bush with Eva Guzman at 7% and Tyler Congressman Louie Gohmert at 6%.

-Matthew Wilson, an SMU Political Science professor, added a runoff seems more likely because in the poll conducted February 8 - 15 found just 16% of GOP voters indicating they are undecided.
+Matthew Wilson, an SMU Political Science professor, added a runoff seems more likely because in the poll conducted Feb.
+8 - 15 found 16% of GOP voters indicated they are undecided.

 “When you’re facing three credible challengers within your own party it’s difficult to avoid a runoff,” Wilson said.